-This means your output when winter training will be completely different (and probably a little slower).
+This means your output when cold-weather training will be completely different (and probably a little slower).
 If you’re not warmed up properly you’ll find yourself at a higher risk of injury.
 This makes it crucial to stretch before you start moving.
 Snyder recommends taking a good 10 minutes before exercising to stretch, making sure to focus on the quads, IT bands, hamstrings, and calves.
-Start with a light jog to warm up, which will also help your upper body so that your lungs and rib cage are loose too.
+Start with a light jog to warm up, which will also help your upper body so that your lungs and rib cage are loose, too.

 Dress the Part

 “Clothing is extremely important in [cold-weather months],” says Snyder.
 “It’s important to make sure you have the right gear.”

 That’s because your body loses a lot more heat when it’s cold out, explains Miho J. Tanaka, MD, a sports medicine orthopedic surgeon at Massachusetts General Hospital in Boston.
 “Hypothermia (which can occur when body temperature drops too low) can be a serious problem,” says Tanaka.
 “The greatest risks for hypothermia occur during cold weather, when it is also windy and wet, as this can magnify heat loss from the body.”

 Related: Are You Getting Enough Electrolytes?